kaivandezand/WS-20-DO-KV/slides.md

 ### Breakthrough 2 - Striving for Wholeness
 <p style="text-align: left;"> Wholeness at the workplace:</font>

-* Average person shows only 1/16 of his true self at work
+* Employees shows only 1/16 of his true self at work
-* work can give opportunities to discover new parts of ourselves
+* Opportunity to discover new parts of ourselves
-    * through the friction of working with others
+    * friction of working with others
     * creates vibrance and aliveness
 > "Here I can be myself"
 <!-- .slide: data-transition="linear" -->